The Incyte Ingenuity Awards in Vitiligo™

 Image of Heather Woolery-Lloyd

-Heather Woolery-Lloyd, MD, is an internationally recognized expert in skin of color.
-She lectures nationally and internationally on the cosmetic concerns of skin of color.
-Dr Woolery-Lloyd participates extensively in clinical research, serving as an investigator for clinical trials with an emphasis on increasing inclusion of skin of color patients.
-She has dozens of publications in the medical literature with a focus on skin of color dermatology.
-She has also been featured as an expert dermatologist in various publications including The Wall Street Journal, The New York Times, and Forbes.
-Dr Woolery-Lloyd is an active member of the American Academy of Dermatology and the Skin of Color Society.
-She also serves as Director of the Skin of Color Division for the University of Miami Department of Dermatology and Cutaneous Surgery.
+Dr. Heather Woolery-Lloyd is an internationally recognized expert in skin of color.
+She lectures nationally and internationally on skin of color.
+Dr. Woolery-Lloyd participates extensively in clinical research, serving as an investigator for clinical trials with an emphasis on increasing inclusion of skin of color patients.
+She has authored over 70 peer-reviewed papers and has also been featured as an expert dermatologist in various publications including The Wall Street Journal, The New York Times and Forbes.
+Dr. Woolery-Lloyd is an active member of the Skin of Color Society and the American Academy of Dermatology (AAD) where she was recently honored with the AAD's Presidential Citation for her commitment to education and research in dermatology.

 More